Warwickshire Police launches intensification week to tackle knife crime

 Main article content

-From 15 to 21 November, Warwickshire Police will amplify activities to prevent knife crime as part of Operation Sceptre.
+From 16 -22 May, Warwickshire Police will amplify activities to take knives off streets and reduce the number of people involved in knife crime as part of the national intensification week, Operation Sceptre.

 Officers will be involved in community engagement and educational initiatives as well as targeted operations including knife sweeps in the county’s greenspaces, targeted stop and searches and test purchases.
 Knife surrender bins will be in place at Nuneaton and Leamington Spa police stations and other community locations, allowing for anonymous disposal of unwanted knives and bladed items.

 The intensification week will also be used to remind local businesses of the statutory expectations placed on them by law, to ensure that knives and bladed items are not sold or delivered to young people under the age of 18.

 Further provisions of the Offensive Weapons act 2019, implemented 6 April 2022, place legal obligations on businesses involved in online or catalogue sales and subsequent delivery of bladed items, requiring them to:

 Verify the purchaser and person taking receipt of a bladed item is over 18.